walt-er/hooks-workshop-notes/README.md

 * single children will be returned as a string instead of an array. make sure to handle this case

 ### useReducer
-* facebook hired the redux guy, now reducers are native to facebook
+* facebook hired the redux guy, now reducers are native to React
 * why use reducers over useState
     * setting multiple nuggets of state at once - we want to control the ways in which complex state changes can occur
     * more descriptive - dispatching a "SINGUP_FAILED" action is more clear than three lines of setState calls